HaloDAO/lending-market-v1/README.md

 ## Markets configuration

-The configurations related with the HaloDAO Lending Market Markets are located at `markets` directory.
-You can follow the `IAaveConfiguration` interface to create new Markets configuration or extend the current HaloDAO Lending Market configuration.
+The configurations related with the Xave Finance Lending Market Markets are located at `markets` directory.
+You can follow the `IAaveConfiguration` interface to create new Markets configuration or extend the current Xave Finance Lending Market configuration.

-Each market should have his own Market configuration file, and their own set of deployment tasks, using the HaloDAO Lending Market market config and tasks as a reference.
+Each market should have his own Market configuration file, and their own set of deployment tasks, using the Xave Finance Lending Market market config and tasks as a reference.

 ## Test